Site icon Frontline Education

 Which of the following is your district doing to incentivize teachers to stay?

-You likely already implement parts or all of the following strategies to increase teacher retention.
-Below are some additional ideas and resources to supplement your efforts.
+You likely already implement one or more of these strategies to support teacher retention.
+Now take a look through these additional ideas and resources to take the next step.

 Support Teacher Wellness

-Throughout the pandemic, the notion of “normalcy” didn’t really exist.
-Although the dust has begun to settle and more normalized routines have returned to classrooms, the weighted impact of the last few years still lingers.
+Teaching has always been tough, and we saw a marked increase in struggle and burnout through the pandemic years.
+Although things are now stabilized, the weighted impact of the last few years still lingers.
 With a rise in anxiety and depression, it’s critical to support and promote mental health in your district.
-Prioritizing your staff’s mental health will ultimately help them avoid burnout.
+Prioritizing your staff’s mental health will ultimately help them avoid burnout, and you turnover.

 It’s also important to note that while the teacher shortage is widespread, so is the school counselor shortage.
-The recommended student:counselor ratio is 250:1, but a report from the American School Counselor Association shows the national average is 444:1.
-The lack of school counselors may lead to some teachers feeling pressure to adopt a counseling role for which they are neither prepared or trained to take on.
+The shortage of school counselors may lead to some teachers feeling pressure to adopt a counseling role for which they are neither prepared or trained to take on.
 In your district, you may also consider offering professional development targeted toward social-emotional learning.

 You may enjoy this hand-picked content: